 Do you recall hearing an inescapable screeching sound coming from nearly every tree and local forest in the spring of 2004?
 Did you notice winged insects clinging to unsuspecting people?
 Were you smacked in the head by one of these big bugs as they haphazardly flew around?

 The periodical cicada spends the vast majority of its life underground, emerging after 13 or 17 years (depending on the species) to transform, reproduce and ultimately die over the space of just a few days.
 Huge populations of these insects have synced up to emerge within the same window of time to give them the best chance of successfully finding a mate and producing young before they are eaten by predators or expire naturally.
-These populations are called broods, and one of the largest—Brood X—is set to emerge in mid to late May of this year.
+These populations are called broods, and one of the largest—Brood X—started to emerge in mid May of 2021.

 This is one of nature’s great cyclical events, and it’s a boon to many other species of animals that feast on the slow-moving insects.
 Like so many other natural cycles though, factors like ongoing human development and climate change could have a significant impact on this year’s brood.
 Scientists are eager to see how many of the cicadas will make an appearance this year compared to previous generations.